 Wizards is a 1977 animated science fiction film by Ralph Bakshi.
 It takes place in what is basically a Standard Fantasy Setting, except it's actually Earth way, way, waaaaay After the End.
-It tells the story of a war between an army of nuclear mutants (former humans) and a coalition of humans and various fantasy races (who predated the existence of humans but only emerged from isolation after the catastrophe).
+It tells the story of a war between an army of nuclear mutants (former humans) and a coalition of humans and various fantasy races (who predated the existence of humans, their descendants, but only emerged from isolation after the catastrophe).
 Each group is led by one of the two titular Wizards, the brothers Blackwolf (the evil one) and Avatar (the good one).
 Can the swords and bows of the fantasy folk defend against the technology-based weapons — and propaganda — of the past?Notable for featuring the early work of Mark Hamill.Not to be confused with The Wizard.

 Brilliant, but Lazy: Avatar is a very strong wizard, but regards the threat of his brother, the deaths of untold elves and the destruction of the entire world with an attitude that states he really just doesn't care anymore.